dfsp-spirit/anonsurfer/README.md

 ![original](https://github.com/dfsp-spirit/fsbrain/raw/master/web/examples/facecheck_subject1_original.png?raw=true "Original volumes, from left to right: orig, orig_nu, T1, rawavg, 001.")

 After `mri_deface` pipeline run:
 ![Defaced](https://github.com/dfsp-spirit/fsbrain/raw/master/web/examples/facecheck_subject1_defaced.png?raw=true "Defaced volumes, from left to right: orig, orig_nu, T1, rawavg, 001.")

 The 5 volumes in each image are the ones listed above, in the same order.
 Note that `rawavg.mgz` and `001.mgz` are not conformed, so their orientation differs.
 The latest version of the script automatically rotates them to the standard orientation.

+If you want to use the deface check pipeline, run the script `run_deface_check.bash`.
+See the `run_deface_check_subject.bash` script for installation instructions.

 ## Metadata dropping